Olli: Big Olli

-There are two big Ollis.
+There are two big Ollies.
 They are the elder version of small Olli.
 The Big Olli is a special creature model made for several charities.
 One is a permanent hard plastic polyester statue at the Sophia Children's hospital and another one has a temporarily place at the Rotterdam Zoo.
 The big Olli that is used in the short film to save the Rotterdam ZOO is stored at a secret location according to the creators.

 Fictional character biography

-Olli is toy elephant grown to the size of a real elephant.
+Olli is a toy elephant grown to the size of a real elephant.
 Olli is a lovable character with furry friends living in a fantasy world.
 In 2013, the story was expanded that he was the favorite toy of association football player Giovanni van Bronckhorst.
 Together they are the main cast of a short film.
 In Rotterdam, Netherlands of 1980, Giovanni van Bronckhorst is a little boy (played in the short film by the son of Giovanni van Bronckhorst).
 One day, he discovers a stuffed Elephant at the Rotterdam Zoo and grows attached to it.
 The name of the elephant is Olli.
 Giovanni takes him everywhere he goes, especially when he plays football.
 One day during a game, he loses Olli in the river the Maas in Rotterdam.
-28 years later in 2013, Giovanni became a association football Player and trainer of Feyenoord and Olli, also grew big, reunite again.
+28 years later in 2013, Giovanni became an association football Player and trainer of Feyenoord, and Olli, also grew big, reunite again.